SonnyNondegeneracy/SonnyNondegeneracy/README.md

 - **Name**: Zhuo-Yang Song
 - **Email**: [zhuoyangsong@stu.pku.edu.cn](mailto:zhuoyangsong@stu.pku.edu.cn)
 - **ORCID**: [0009-0001-9727-7908](https://orcid.org/0009-0001-9727-7908)
 - **Introduction**: Undergraduate student at the School of Physics, Peking University, Class of 2026.
-Recipient of the School of Physics Seagull Scholarship and 4th place in the 38th National Physics Competition.
+Recipient of the School of Physics Seagull Scholarship and 4th place in the 38th CPHO.
 Passionate about the intersection of physics and artificial intelligence.

 ## Personal Introduction